Displaced in Time - میان مرزهای تصویر

 Director Biography - Pariya Bakhshi

-PARIYA BAKHSHI, (she/they) born 1997 in Hiroshima, an Iranian filmmaker and artist, lives in Germany and studies film at Academy of Media Arts Cologne.
-She grew up in Iran, Tehran and studied Design in Tehran University of Fine Arts.
-For her the act of making art and film becomes political , among others, through breaking the conventions and borders of the mediums.
-One of her main topics is the notion of freedom and exile, as she explores in her autobiographical essay - film Displaced in Time.
-Her focus in fiction is to translate the unspoken from our reality into a surreal film world, through the expression of the body, beyond language.
-Hence she works primarily with dancers, such as in L , VELODROME , ANAMORPHOSIS and Katzenbellen.
+PARIYA BAKHSHI, (they/she) born 1997 in Hiroshima, an Iranian filmmaker and artist, lives in Germany and studies film at Academy of Media Arts Cologne.
+They grew up in Iran and studied Design in Tehran University of Fine Arts.
+For them the act of making art and film becomes political, among others, through breaking the conventions and borders of the mediums and one of their main topics is the notion of freedom and exile, as they explore in an autobiographical essay - film Displaced in Time.
+Their focus in fiction is to translate the unspoken from our reality into a surreal film world, through the expression of the body, beyond language.
+Hence they work primarily with dancers, such as in L , VELODROME , ANAMORPHOSIS and KATZENBELLEN (CATSBARK).

 Add Director Biography